Log1x/acf-composer/README.md

 $ wp acorn vendor:publish --tag="acf-composer"
 ```

-### Generating a Field
+### Generating a Field Group

-To create your first field, start by running the following generator command from your theme directory:
+To create your first field group, start by running the following generator command from your theme directory:

 ```bash
 $ wp acorn acf:field Example